joew63/apply-tracker/README.md

 - Add companies you are applying to
 - Log applications with role, status, date applied, and notes
 - View all companies and applications in a live dashboard
+- Inline edit applications — update role, status, date, and notes without leaving the page
+- Archive applications to visually strike them out
 - Color coded status badges (Applied, Interview, Offer, Rejected)
+- Delete individual applications
+- Clear all data with a double confirm button — autoincrement resets to 1 on clear
 - Toggle between dark and light mode
-- Clear all data with a double confirm button — autoincrement resets to 1 on clear

 ## Technologies used